Eurovision Young Musicians 2024: Location

 On 11 July 2023, the European Broadcasting Union announced on its official website that the contest would take place in the city of Bodø, Norway, during the city's role as European Capital of Culture.
 On Twitter, the organisation confirmed that Stormen Concert Hall has been chosen as the venue in which the competition would take place.
 This was the second edition organised in Norway since the first one in 2000, when it was held in Bergen.

 Format

 The contest took place on 17 August 2024 at 21:00 CEST.
 Presenter Silje Nordnes and dancer Mona Berntsen were the hosts.
-As part of the show, the Norwegian Radio Orchestra performed live alongside the contestants, conducted by Eivind Aadland.
+The Norwegian Radio Orchestra conducted by Eivind Aadland accompanied all competing performers.

 Jury members

 The jurors of the competition were announced on 11 July 2024 in a press release by NRK.
 They were: